 Other Risk Factors for Developing Plantar Fasciitis

-Other risk factors for developing this painful condition include:
+Other risk factors for developing this painful problem include:

-- Runners and other athletes – people who are involves in high impact sports also place a lot of stress of the plantar fascia.
+- Runners and other athletes – people who are involved in high impact sports also place a lot of stress of the plantar fascia.

 - Pregnancy – due to rapid weight gain